bullyhunter1917/ML-Neural-Networks-Projects/README.md

 # ML-Neural-Networks-Projects
-Here are my ML and deep learning projects I created in free time
+Here are my ML and deep learning projects I created in my free time

 - **Food classification** - Project uses KNN and Decition Tree to classify food pictures from Food-101 dataset
 - **KMNIST classification** - My first try to use CNN (LeNet) to classify pictures